This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the big differences between a Temazcal and a sauna is that it’s more of a spiritual journey led by a Sharman.
 It’s about cleansing the body, and the rituals can last hours.
 Of course, you won’t spend hours in the sauna, but there are some rituals before and after.

-Temazcal tours are becoming very popular all around Latin America (I did one in Guatemala.)
+Temazcal tours are becoming very popular all around Latin America (I did one in Lake Atitlan in Guatemala.)
 From Cancun, you can do this organized tour that takes you to a small Maytan town called Dos Palmas, where you’ll visit a local home and begin your ceremony.

 You’ll learn to play the Sea Snail, which is a traditional instrument, before entering the Tezmacal and cleansing your body.
 You’ll also finish with a dip in a cenote to cool off.
 It’s a really fun experience that’s unique to Cancun!
 You can book it online here for just $125 USD.

 25. Explore Playa del Carmen

 Playa del Carmen is just a one-hour drive away from Cancun.
 If you rent a car in Cancun, this is an easy day trip!
-Playa del Carmen is a small town, with lots of places to have fun.
+Playa del Carmen is a smaller city, with lots of places to have fun for tourists.
 Restaurants, shopping malls, nightclubs, and beach clubs are just a few of the attractions in the area.

 One of the most famous beach clubs in Playa del Carmen is Mamitas Beach Club.
 This club is always crowded with DJ music and a big party vibe.
 Everybody wants to spend the day there, make sure to arrive early to get a good seat at this day party.